juspay/github-nix-ci/README.md

 Activating this configuration spins up the required GitHub runners, with appropriate [labels][label] (hostname and Nix [system]s).

-In conjunction with [nixci] (which is installed in the runners by default), your CI workflow file can be as simple as follows - for scheduling jobs on these runners (by using the same [system] string label for example):
+In conjunction with [nixci] (which is installed in the runners by default), your GitHub Actions workflow YAML can be as simple as follows in order to run CI on your own machines:

 ```yaml
 jobs: